-5.2 Different Types of Configurable Alerts
+5.2.
+Different Types of Configurable Alerts

-5.2.1 High and Low Alarms
+5.2.1.
+High and Low Alarms

 High and Low Alarms are traditional alarms which will generate the alerts / emails from the Cloud.
 You set a maximum and minimum alarm level to ensure that you capture the Alarm events.

-To use alarms with SRF600 transmitters, High and Low Alarms must be setup on SetraEDGE portal and sent to the transmitter through tasking.
+To use alarms with SRF600 transmitters, High and Low Alarms must be setup in the Setra Edge portal (Setra CEMS $^{\text{\tiny{M}}}$ Connect) or Setra CEMS $^{\text{\tiny{M}}}$ Diligence and sent to the transmitter through tasking.

-5.2.2 High and Low Warnings (Optional)
+5.2.2.
+High and Low Warnings (Optional)

 Warning Levels are set that sit below and above the absolute Alarm Levels.
 When these levels are triggered, you get a warning that your monitored area is heading towards and alarm excursion but is not there yet.
 This is a system that is particularly useful in applications where a time delay is not applicable or not wanted.

-To use warnings with SRF600 Transmitters, High and Low warnings must be setup on SetraEDGE portal and sent to the transmitter through tasking.
+To use warnings with SRF600 Transmitters, High and Low warnings must be setup in the Setra Edge portal (Setra CEMSTM Connect) or Setra CEMSTM Diligence and sent to the transmitter through tasking.

-5.2.3 Alarm Delay (Optional)
+5.2.3.
+Alarm Delay (Optional)

 An Alarm Delay can be set for both High and Low Alarms as well as High and Low warnings.
-This Alarm Delay/warning can be set to 0 to 60 minutes.
+This Alarm Delay/warning can be set to 0 to

+60 minutes.
 It provides a simple delay to the Alert being triggered to allow for small deviations above or below an Alarm or Alert value to be ignored until you want to be made aware of them.

-The Alarm Time Delay is an optional setting, the delays must be setup on SetraEDGE portal and sent to the transmitter through tasking.
+The Alarm Time Delay is an optional setting, the delays must be setup in the Setra Edge portal (Setra CEMSTM Connect) or Setra CEMSTM Diligence and sent to the transmitter through tasking.

-5.2.4 Temperature Alarm Limits
+5.2.4.
+Temperature Alarm Limits

 Temperature Alarm limits are set by the channel selected for the alarm.
 Please refer to the data sheet for specifications of your transmitter and probe selection.
 The task for the transmitter will not allow you to set an Alarm Limit outside of the measurement range for the channel.

-5.2.5 Door Switch Alarms
+5.2.5.
+Door Switch Alarms